 The children are supported in their moral development by their:

 Children have a wide range of opportunities to work collaboratively within class, across year groups and phases.
 We promote ‘Broomgrove Buddies’ for our new year 3 children, ‘Buddy Systems’ for mid-phase admissions, as well as supported social skills groups for those children having difficulty building friendships or making the right choices.

 Broomgrove Junior School is at the heart of the local community and we encourage children to show care and consideration for others through charitable work and other community events.
 The School Council ensures that all children can influence decision making through the democratic processes.

 There is a strong emphasis throughout our Personal Health and Relationship areas of study on individual rights and responsibilities including respect and valuing difference in the way people choose to live their lives in modern British Society.

 Our children are encouraged to develop socially by:

 At Broomgrove Junior School we value the diverse ethnic background of all our children and their families and undertake a variety of events and lessons to celebrate these.
 We have found this approach to be enriching for all parties as it teaches tolerance and respect for the differences in our community and the wider world.

-Through the RE curriculum and Personal Social and Citizenship Education themes there are a range of learning opportunities which have string links to the United Kingdom, through which we develop our children’s cultural understanding by enabling children to:
+Through the RE curriculum and Personal Social and Health Education themes there are a range of learning opportunities which have string links to the United Kingdom, through which we develop our children’s cultural understanding by enabling children to: